obsidian-tasks-group/obsidian-tasks/docsv2/queries/combining-filters.md

 It will not show tasks with both `inbox` in the path and the tag `#inbox` in the task line.

-Warning
-{: .label .label-yellow}
+> [!warning]
-Do not combine more than two filters together with `XOR`, intending to request only one of them to be true.
+> Do not combine more than two filters together with `XOR`, intending to request only one of them to be true.
 It will not give the result you expect.

 `(filter a) XOR (filter b) XOR (filter c)` matches tasks that match only one